pytorch/tutorials/beginner_source/pytorch_with_examples.rst

 Backpropagating through this graph then allows you to easily compute gradients.

 This sounds complicated, it's pretty simple to use in practice.
-We wrap our PyTorch Tensors in **Variable** objects; a Variable represents a node in a computational graph.
-If ``x`` is a Variable then ``x.data`` is a Tensor, and ``x.grad`` is another Variable holding the gradient of ``x`` with respect to some scalar value.
+Each Tensor represents a node in a computational graph.
+If ``x`` is a Tensor that has ``x.requires_grad=True`` then ``x.grad`` is another Tensor holding the gradient of ``x`` with respect to some scalar value.

-PyTorch Variables have the same API as PyTorch Tensors: (almost) any operation that you can perform on a Tensor also works on Variables; the difference is that using Variables defines a computational graph, allowing you to automatically compute gradients.

-Here we use PyTorch Variables and autograd to implement our two-layer network; now we no longer need to manually implement the backward pass through the network:
+Here we use PyTorch Tensors and autograd to implement our two-layer network; now we no longer need to manually implement the backward pass through the network: